seanrife/jayne/README.md

 # jayne

-A plagiarism detector exhibiting sex, muscle, humor and thuggery.
+A plagiarism detector for thugs.

 Extracts text from PDF files, compares contents, and outputs a similarity score.
 Optionally outputs a list of passages exhibiting the greatest similarity.